 Learn more about the Tobii Pro Spectrum.

-A screen-based eye tracking system can be used for a broad spectrum of cognition and psychology studies.
+Screen-based eye tracker, capturing gaze data at speeds up to 250 Hz.
+The system supports from fixation to saccade-based research.
 The compact form-factor allows you to collect eye tracking data wherever your participants are, rather than a typical lab setting, if needed.

 This wearable eye tracking system is ideal for research of real-world objects and environments.
 Tobii Pro Glasses 2 is lightweight and unobtrusive which allows the wearer to behave naturally.
 For example, they can be used with school children for conducting research in classrooms and other real-world settings.